-During the recovery process, loss in strength and mobility may occur over an extended rest period.
+During the recovery process, loss of strength and mobility may occur over an extended rest period.
 To prevent this and aid in recovery, perform some light strengthening exercises.
-These are simple exercises that isolate the hamstring, and may require additional materials such as a mat or resistance band.
-Some soreness is to be expected when performing strengthening exercises, but stop immediately if you experience sharp pain.
+These are simple exercises that isolate the hamstring and may require additional materials such as a mat or resistance band.
+Some soreness is to be expected when performing strengthening exercises but stop immediately if you experience sharp pain.

 - Pelvic Bridges: Lie on your back on a mat or rug.
 Keep your arms and back flat on the ground, and your knees bent so that your feet are flat as well.
 Using your pelvic muscles, lift your torso off the ground until your body forms a straight line from your knees to your shoulders.
 Hold for a few seconds, then slowly lower your body until you return to the starting position.
 Perform two sets of ten reps.